chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/data.md

 This example uses [ember redux](https://ember-redux.com/), a predictable state management library for Ember, to build a simple data model for our app.
 However, the pattern used here applies just as well to other data management libraries like [Apollo](https://github.com/ember-graphql/ember-apollo-client).

-Add the necessary dependencies to your project with:
+Add the necessary dependency to your project with:

 ```bash
 ember install ember-redux